jdavidrcamacho/StarSearch/README.md

 - [x] Copy astroquery eso files
 - [x] Adapt astroquery files to work on StarSearch
 - [ ] Test everything
+- [ ] Prepare examples on how to use it
 - [ ] Upload it to pypi